marein/php-gaming-website/README.md

 ## Context is king

 As stated above, the application is split into different contexts.
-Each with it's own responsibilities and techniques.
+Each with its own responsibilities and techniques.
 They're defined below.
 Because I want a showcase with many different techniques, they're all rely on different patterns.